utshomax/postman-docs/src/pages/docs/postman-flows/reference/blocks-list.md

 <img alt="List block" src="https://assets.postman.com/postman-docs/v10/list-block-v10.jpg" width="159px"/>

 Outputs the specified list of values.
 Each item can be any type of block, for example, a date block, a string, or a record.
-Using a **Select** block in a row of the list allows information from another block to be passed into the list.
+Using a **Select** block in a row of the list enables information from another block to be passed into the list.

 [Example](https://www.postman.com/postman/workspace/flows-snippets/flow/63bc9412ead4e97c45493eb0)